HackMort/jdk-workflow/src/content/docs/en/analysis.md

 - CSS (Sass) and BEM methodology
 - JavaScript Vanilla (ES6).

-~~*We normally don't use any CSS or JS frameworks/libraries unless it's a special case.
-We prefer to use Vanilla JS and CSS to keep the codebase as simple as possible.*~~
+*We normally don't use any CSS or JS frameworks/libraries unless it's a special case.
+We prefer to use Vanilla JS and CSS to keep the codebase as simple as possible.*

-We absolutely love the <a href="https://astro.build/" target="_blank">Astro framework</a>, and it's one of our key tools for developing highly customized and optimized websites in the shortest possible time, making us more productive.

-Here are some of the reasons why utilizing the Astro framework is fantastic:

-User-friendly: You don't need to be an expert to create something with Astro.
-It's designed to be accessible and easy to use for developers of all levels.

-- Exceptional Performance: Astro leverages a build-time rendering approach, allowing us to generate static sites that load incredibly fast.
-By pre-rendering pages and components, we can deliver an outstanding user experience with minimal loading times.

-- Seamless Integration: Astro seamlessly integrates with other tools and frameworks, giving us the best of both worlds.
-We can effortlessly incorporate JavaScript frameworks, leveraging their power while enjoying the benefits of Astro's static site generation.

-- Enhanced Developer Experience: Astro prioritizes developer ergonomics, providing an excellent development experience.
-Its intuitive configuration and optimized build process make working with Astro a pleasure, saving us valuable time and effort.

-- SEO-Friendly Architecture: Astro's static site generation capabilities ensure that our websites are search engine friendly.
-We can optimize meta tags, generate sitemaps, and take advantage of pre-rendered content, contributing to better search engine visibility.

-- Comprehensive yet Flexible: With over 100 Astro integrations to choose from, it offers a comprehensive ecosystem.
-Additionally, its file-based routing system provides a flexible approach to structuring our projects.

->By utilizing the Astro framework, we unlock a world of possibilities to create stunning, high-performing static sites.
-Its speed, developer-friendly approach, and flexibility empower us to deliver top-quality websites efficiently.
+## Astro framework

+Astro is a great framework, versatil, robust, developer friendly, we absolutely love it an recommend it.
+You can learn more about it <a href="https://astro.build/" target="_blank">here</a>.

 ## Browser Support
 We support the latest versions of the following browsers: